SMILXY/Autowipes/README.md

 Automatic Carwipes Every 45 Minutes, And Entitywipes Every 1 Hour

+You can change how often they happen by changeing "local a" on sv_ and "local x" on cl_

 In the "No Gear Icon" folder you will find the code to remove the gear icon that shows up in the chat.

+To install it's the same as any other resource
+Drag and drop into your resources and add "start wipes" into your "server.cfg"